 Why do we trade?
 Multiple theories exist as to why trade occurs (at an individual, firm and nation level).
 We will examine the main theories of comparative advantage and classical theory, but also explore beyond comparative advantage – explaining current trade patterns and evaluating these in the context of current case studies.
 We will also debate the effectiveness of protectionist measures such as quotas and tariffs and engage in debates about trade policy, supported with the exploration of case studies providing fascinating insights.

 We offer participants a choice of a range of subjects, from the arts to the sciences.
-All the subjects taught at Cambridge Immerse are taught by current or past tutors of Cambridge University or Oxford University.
+All the subjects taught at Cambridge Immerse are taught by tutors who are current or previous members of Oxford University or Cambridge University, and have tutored undergraduate students.
 Our rigorous vetting process ensures that all students are taught by tutors who are engaging and supportive - and most of all, enthusiastic to share their expertise.

 Our philosophy is that our participants should be challenged with interesting academic concepts; whilst our tutors create a welcoming and supportive environment in which our participants feel comfortable and thrive.